 To apply for financial aid, please select yes on the application question that asks "Do you wish to be considered for financial aid?" and list any external funding you have received, if applicable

 These awards require no repayment.
 They also generally do not require you to undertake a specific area of research while at Columbia, apart from particular named fellowships.

-- Institutional, need-based scholarships, awarded based on your financial aid application.
+- Institutional scholarships awarded based on your application.
 Some of our named scholarships do not require separate applications (see “Other Named Awards” below).

 - Fellowships and scholarships requiring a separate application:

 - U.S. Federal Loan Programs (U.S. citizens and permanent residents only)

 External Sources of Funding